-THINK! cyclist is a new communications campaign to help reduce the number of pedal cyclists who are killed and seriously injured on the roads by informing cyclists and motorists of the steps they can take to avoid collisions.
+The THINK! cycle safety campaign aims to help reduce the number of pedal cyclists who are killed and seriously injured on the roads by informing cyclists and motorists of the steps they can take to avoid collisions.

 - a 10% increase in fatalities from 107 in 2011 to 118 in 2012 and a 4% rise in serious injuries from 3,085 to 3,222

 - this is against a trend of decreasing casualties in road accidents for all other modes of transport

 - the number of pedal cyclists killed or seriously injured (KSIs) per billion miles cycled has risen by 18% from the 2005 to 2009 average to 1,074 casualties per billion vehicle miles - this is 3% higher than in 2011

 - 93% of cyclist KSIs resulted from a collision with another vehicle

 - cyclists are 30 times more likely to be seriously injured than a car occupant

 Working in partnership with Transport for London (TfL), THINK! have used TfL’s ‘tips’ campaign and extended it to run in 5 cities across England where cyclist casualties are highest outside of London:

 The campaign uses a series of tips to help educate and remind drivers and cyclists about the safe way to drive and ride.
 The campaign uses outdoor advertising at roadside locations.
 Outdoor media has been chosen as it enables us to reach and remind drivers and cyclists at the point of action and when behaviour is more likely to be positively influenced, ie when they are driving or cycling.